-Project I WANNA contains two different processes of how humans are related to their surroundings.
+Project I WANNA contains two different processes of how humans are related to their creations and surroundings.
 In the processes, technologies pair expressions with different actions and consequences which make to the determination of the value of individuals.
-I WANNA is including two installatons in pair – one photograph/film installation I Wanna Fly 5427.89 Miles and one interactive installation I Wanna Rotate 5427.89 Miles.
-The work is also the result of three-month residency at A.I.R.
+I WANNA is including two installations in pair – one photograph/film installation I Wanna Fly 5427.89 Miles and one interactive installation I Wanna Rotate 5427.89 Miles.
+The work is also the result of a three-month residency at A.I.R.
 Nieuw en Meer in Amsterdam from April to June in 2019.
-The residency, exhibition and related artist talk are highly supported by the art and culture organization Nieuw en Meer.
+The residency, exhibition, and related artist talk are highly supported by the art and culture organization Nieuw en Meer.

-The exhibition of I WANNA takes place June 25-28 in Oude Haagseweg 61 in Amsterdam.
+The exhibition of I WANNA was taken place from 25 to 28 June 2019 at Oude Haagseweg 61, Amsterdam.
+Related link: http://nieuwenmeer.nl/presentatie-yu-zhang/

-As a young person who is from a family in the northeastern China and living and working in Shanghai – one of the most modernized and expensive cities in this world, the identity of Yang refers simply to a social category which related to the only target – how to obtain money.
-‘For me, money is everything and money is beautiful,’ Yang said to the camera.
-‘Earning money’ becomes such a shining cage enveloped in this young person and she takes it as a luggage with her wherever she goes.
-‘Earing money’ becomes a kind of personal identity, willing and intention, strongly.
+As a young person who is from a family in northeastern China and living and working in Shanghai – one of the most modernized and expensive cities in this world, the identity of Yang refers simply to a social category which related to the only target – how to obtain money.
+“For me, money is everything and money is beautiful,” Yang said to the camera.
+“Earning money” becomes such a shining cage enveloped in this young person and she takes it as luggage with her wherever she goes.
+“Earning money” becomes a kind of personal identity, willingness, and intention, strongly.